 As you continue to narrow down your font choices, don’t forget where you are going to use them.
 If you are designing in Canva a lot, start there.
 If you have a website, login and see what fonts your website designer has to offer.
 You may have to flip back and forth between Canva and your website designer to see if there are common fonts that you can use consistently in both places.

-How many fonts is too many?
+How many fonts is too many voices?

 This is where things get very tricky.
 Not only are you looking for 1 font, in reality, you’re looking for 2-3.
 To help you design things easily later on, you’ll need to identify a font/weight for each of the following: Headline, Subheadline, Regular.
 Having this pre-defined will help you maintain hierarchy, a key graphic design principle.